 On 30 September 2019, Luminor and Blackstone announced the acquisition of a 60% majority stake in the bank by a consortium led by private equity funds managed by Blackstone.
 The bank’s current owners, Nordea and DNB, will each retain a 20% equity stake in Luminor.

 Succeeding the transaction, the owners of the bank are Nordea Baltic AB, DNB Baltic Invest AB and Braavos BidCo Limited though holding company Luminor Holding AS.

-On 13 September 2018 an agreement was signed between DNB Bank ASA and Nordea Bank AB with US based private equity firm Blackstone to sell majority stake in Luminor.
-As part of the transaction, Blackstone will acquire a 60% majority stake in the bank.
-Nordea and DNB will retain an equal 20% equity stake in Luminor and will continue to support the bank with long term funding, expertise and ongoing representation on the Board of Directors.
+Nordea and DNB will continue to support the bank with long-term funding, expertise and ongoing representation on the Supervisory Board.
 Additionally, Blackstone has entered into an agreement with Nordea to purchase their remaining 20% stake over the coming years.

 Becoming one pan-Baltic financial services provider

-On 2 January 2019 Luminor has merged its Baltic entities and finalized the legal integration with a central office in Estonia and brances in Latvia and Lithuania.
+On 2 January 2019, Luminor has merged its Baltic entities and finalized the legal integration with a central office in Estonia and branches in Latvia and Lithuania.